bpmryan/personalWeb/README.md

 * Mess around with animations with the cursor and loading
   * have some animations going on in the background of the window
 * Find a theme for the background of the website
+  * Filter that switches to the most weeb background